Giving to Chesapeake Academy

 Give away good stuff

-To claim a deduction on anything worth more than $500, for example furniture or electronics, you will need to include a qualified appraisal with your tax return.
+To claim a deduction on anything worth more than $500, like furniture or electronics, you’ll need to include a qualified appraisal with your tax return.

 Taking it from your IRA